yourlabs/blog/content/posts/2020-02-08-bigsudo-extreme-devops-hacking-operations.md

 do with a bit of code: not the worries of our current userbase anyway.

-However, we adopt eXtreme Programing basics plus custom research or development in the field, for one reason: we need fast and efficient iterations to create more and faster than competition.
+However, we adopt eXtreme Programing basics plus custom research or development in the field, because we need fast and efficient iterations to create more and faster than competition, or just to spend more time hacking on personal projects !

-Our setup fits on two servers:
+Our plan:

 - deploy ci (Continuous Integration) server
 - deploy production (Live Customers) server